repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/importing-targets.rst

 If you decide, you can send all the existing targets using the REST API, but it will be slower than using the " import targets"  feature.

-The "import targets"  feature will add to the RSTUF database targets skipping the API add targets, which creates tasks.
-Then it processes this data to the RSTUF database updating the TUF Metadata.
+The "import targets" feature can be used to add targets directly to the RSTUF database skipping the standard processing of the API.
+Normally, when you add a target through the API there will be an overhead of multiple additional operations which for a large number of targets can prove to be significant.

 Here are some benchmarks of the "import targets" feature: